digorydoo/goigoi/README.md

 Codename: goigoi

-Project start: 16/Jan/2017

 This project consist of these parts:

 * Android app Go Go Japanese
 * Extensive Japanese vocabulary DB in XML (words, sentences, phrases, cross-links)
-* compileGoigoi, a command line tool to check the vocabulary XML and store it as a bunch of compact binary files
+* goigoi-compiler, a command line tool to check the vocabulary XML and store it as a bunch of compact binary files

+The app is not currently available on Google Play.

+An iOS version of the app has not been implemented.

 ## How to build